 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review the CA security notice CA20100318-01 and apply any necessary updates to help mitigate the risks.
+US-CERT encourages users and administrators to review Adobe security bulletin APSB10-12 and update to Adobe Shockwave Player 18.104.22.1689 to help mitigate the risks.

 Microsoft has released updates to address vulnerabilities in Microsoft Windows, Office, and Visual Basic for Applications as part of the Microsoft Security Bulletin Summary for May 2010.
 These vulnerabilities may allow an attacker to execute arbitrary code.